zakhard90/plutus-upgradeable-nfts/README.md

 # Functionality overview

 ## Genesis NFT minting
+The original L1 NFTs can be minted only by the collection author, i.e. the user deploying the contract.
+A PaymentPubKeyHash is used to define a unique CurrencySymbol for the whole collection.
+The TokenName follows a specific pattern and the positions of the bytes corresponding to different segments are currently fixed.
+The collection author is also allowed to directly transfer the newly minted tokens to any wallet.

 ## Serum FT minting
+With a specific TokenName a Serum fungible token can be minted by the collection author.
+The mint can be performed for an arbitrary amount of tokens, the validator makes sure that there is no confusion between NFT and FT minting.
+To keep the same byte positions in both cases, the Serum's TokenName value contains a filler of zeros without any functionality.

 ## NFT upgrading
+The contract minting policy allows any user to mint a new non genesis (L2+) NFT just by possesing both an NFT of a lower level and the corresponding Serum.
+The validation process requires 3 UTxO inputs carrying different values each:
+- Ada
+- NFT
+- Serum
+-
+To be able to produce the same CurrencySymbol, the user upgrading an NFT has to provide the PaymentPubKeyHash of the collection author account.
+In the process of upgrading, the input tokens are burned.

+## Test scenarios
+There are currently 2 test sequences:
+- NftUpgrader.Tests.upgradeSequence - performs a series of different token mints and a final upgrade
+- NftUpgrader.Tests.upgradeAdvSequence - performs a series of mints with the goal of leveling-up an NFT to L3

 The Token name values resulting from the test can be inspected with [this converter](https://dencode.com/en/string/hex).